American Giant To Los Angeles' Silver Lake Section

 In 2012, San Francisco Bay Area start-up American Giant got a titanic boost when Slate columnist, now New York Times op-ed writer, Farhad Manjoo wrote a column “This Is the Greatest Hoodie Ever Made.”

-Manjoo lauded American Giant for making clothes in the Bay Area and employing former Apple engineer Philipe Manoux to design its Classic Full Zip heavyweight cotton fleece hoodie, which he called the greatest.
+Manjoo lauded American Giant for making clothes in the Bay Area and employing former Apple engineer Philipe Manoux to design its Classic Full Zip heavyweight cotton fleece hoodie, which he gave the accolade of being the greatest hoodie.

 Fast forward seven years, demand for the label's styles has grown.
 American Giant moved its much of production from the Bay Area to North Carolina.
 It expanded from making sweatshirts and tees to also making pants, flannel shirts, leggings and bags.
 It also moved from being a digital-only retailer to opening bricks-and-mortar shops.
 It opened its first Los Angeles area shop Nov.
 27 at the Sunset Junction neighborhood in the stylish Silver Lake section.